dendibakh/perf-ninja/README.md

 Performance Ninja is supported on Linux, Windows, and Mac, and is run on all the recent HW including Intel's 12th-gen Alderlake, AMD's Zen3, and Apple's M1 CPUs.
 You can observe the effect of your optimizations on a variety of modern platforms.

+Prerequisites: basic C++ skills are an absolute must-have for the course.
+Denis' [book](https://book.easyperf.net/perf_book) "Performance Analysis and Tuning on Modern CPUs" is recommended as an introduction to performance analysis basics.
+Knowledge of compilers, computer architecture, and the ability to read assembly code is a plus.

 Before you start working on lab assignments, make sure you read [Get Started page](GetStarted.md) and watch the [warmup video](https://youtu.be/jFRwAcIoLgQ).
 Join our [discord channel](https://discord.gg/8h6gEzgMDY) to collaborate with others.

 Lab assignments in this project are implemented in C++.
 If you're more comfortable with Rust, perf-ninja was also ported to Rust [here](https://github.com/grahamking/perf-ninja-rs), thanks to @grahamking.